shengyanli1982/retry/README.md

 `Retry` has a config object, which can be used to configure the retry behavior.
 The config object has the following fields:

 -   `ctx`: the context.Context object.
 The default value is `context.Background()`.
--   `cb`: the callback function.
+-   `callback`: the callback function.
 The default value is `&emptyCallback{}`.
 -   `attempts`: the number of times to retry.
 The default value is `3`.
 -   `attemptsByErrors`: the number of times to retry for specific error.
 The default value is `map[error]uint64{}`.
 -   `delay`: the delay time between retries.
 The default value is `200ms`.
 -   `factor`: the retry times factor.
 The default value is `1.0`.
 -   `retryIf`: the function to determine whether to retry.
-The default value is `defaultRetryIf`.
+The default value is `defaultRetryIfFunc`.
 -   `backoff`: the backoff function.
-The default value is `defaultBackoff`.
+The default value is `defaultBackoffFunc`.
 -   `detail`: whether to record the detail errors.
 The default value is `false`.

 Cound use following methods to set config value: